 - Kids and pets: Spills and accidents are common if you have kids or pets.
 Some types of carpet are easy to clean, while others aren’t.

 Synthetic carpet fibers are factory-made using chemical compounds.
 Unlike natural carpet fibers, they’re more stain-resistant.
 Nylon is the most durable synthetic option, while olefin is ideal for low-traffic areas.

-It’s more expensive than polyester due to its longevity.
-Overall, synthetic carpet fibers are easier to maintain than their natural counterparts.
+Overall, synthetic carpets are easier to maintain than their natural counterparts.
 They’re ideal for high-traffic areas.

 Natural Carpet Fibers

-Natural carpet fibers come from materials found in nature.
+Natural carpet comes from materials found in nature.
 They’re more eco-friendly as they’re made from sustainable materials.
 Wool is the most durable natural carpet fiber.
 Other natural fibers include cotton, silk, sisal, jute, seagrass, and coir.

 Natural carpet fibers are pricier than synthetic ones.
 They need specific cleaning products, making them more expensive to maintain.
 Most broadloom carpets in the market are made of synthetic materials.